Jollywatt/typst-fletcher/tests/path/intersection/test.typ

       let (pt, pt2) = cetz.util.revert-transform(ctx.transform, pt, pt2)
       let c = color.oklch(80%, 100%, t*360deg)

+      // the velocity vector live in the tangent space
+      // so it transforms as if it were at the origin
+      // thus we delete the 4th component from the transform matrix let t = ctx.transform.map(v => v.slice(0, 3)).slice(0, 3)
+      let x-vel = cetz.matrix.mul-vec(t, x-vel)

       // pt is returned directly by intersection function circle(pt, radius: 2pt, fill: c, stroke: none)